AtariLab: Development

 Laws began using similar devices in her teaching lab, and as Laws' son owned an Atari 8-bit computer, began development of a recording and graphing system on that platform.
 The Atari was ideal for the task for two reasons.
 One was because it had a high-resolution graphics mode that was, at the time of introduction, one of the best displays available and easily accessed through Atari BASIC.
 Another was that the engineers had equipped it with joystick ports of unusual flexibility, which allowed them to be used as a general purpose voltage sampling input.
 Combining a simple sampling board with software written by a 15-year-old middle-school student, David Egolf, the basic concept was quickly developed.

 Laws approached Atari with the idea of commercializing the system, and found a receptive audience in Leslie Wolf, Atari's product manager for Atari Logo and other educational materials, and a middle manager, Mike Nalblah.
 Forming a company to develop the concept, Laws received some funding from the College and began development.
 Laws flew to Atari several times to discuss the concept, how to package it, and what sort of course material to include.

 The AtariLab Starter Set with the Temperature Module was released in late 1983, with the Light Module following soon after in February 1984.
 The system received considerable press, and won the Software of the Year Award for 1984 from Classroom Computer Learning magazine.
 Articles written at the time talked about Biofeedback, (Note: The biofeedback module might be what InfoWorld calls the Heartbeat Module, or potentially the Lie Detector.)
-Timekeeper, Lie Detector, Reaction Time, pH, and different Mechanic modules. but the only other module under active development at the time was a Motion Module that used an ultrasonic motion sensor for various dynamics experiments.
+Timekeeper, Lie Detector, Reaction Time, pH, and different Mechanics modules. but the only other module under active development at the time was a Motion Module that used an ultrasonic motion sensor for various dynamics experiments.

 By early 1984, the effects of the video game crash of 1983 left Atari in turmoil, and the company was losing over a million dollars a day.
 The owners, Warner Communications, became desperate to sell the company, and eventually did so to Jack Tramiel, on 1 July 1984, for $50 cash and $240 million in promissory notes.
 The AtariLab system was caught up in the confusion, and Wolf was laid off.
 Production continued only because Wolf noticed that no one knew who was paying the salaries of the small production team, and she told them to keep working until their paychecks stopped arriving.